 A superb writer, Siddhartha Mukherjee’s books are easy to read.
 Six years ago I reviewed Siddhartha Mukherjee’s book The Emperor of All Maladies: A Biography of Cancer.
 It was hands-down one of the best books I have ever read on a medical topic.
 Now he’s done it again.
-His new book is… read more "The Gene: An Intimate History.
+His new book is… read more "The Gene: An Intimate History"

 Note: I wrote two posts today to alert readers to two upcoming television events in time for them to plan their viewing.
 See the second post for an announcement about a film on scientology, along with an article about Scientology’s War on Medicine that I wrote for Skeptic magazine.
 Ken Burns has made… read more "Ken Burns Presents Cancer"